 Tokyo is a treasure trove of activities and fun things to do with kids of all ages.
-Here are some that we have enjoyed on our past trips to Tokyo, our favourite city of all.
+Discover what we have enjoyed on our past trips to Tokyo, including some unusual past times in our favourite city of all.

 Ghibli Museum in Mitaka

-Ghibli museum should be on your list of destinations if you have watches any of their films.
+Ghibli museum should be on your list of destinations even if if you have not watched any of their incredible films.
 Take the Chuo line out of Shinjuku to Mitaka station.
 From there it is a short bus ride or 15 min walk to the museum.
-The museum has annual exhibitions about their movies or other fairy tales.
-The entry ticket for the museum is an actual still of one of their movies.
-You might get lucky and get a Totoro or Jiji.
-There is a giant cat bus that small children will love, but it is the little details of the building that made us fall in love with the museum.
-Besides you are able to watch an unpublished short film in the museum’s cinema.
+The museum shows annual exhibitions about their movies or other fairy tales.
+The entry ticket for the museum is an actual still of one of their films and if you are lucky you might even get Totoro or Jiji!
+There is a giant cat bus that small children to clamber over and, but it is the little details of the building that made us fall in love with the museum.
+Besides, the highlight is, you will be able to watch one of the studio’s unpublished short films in the museum’s cinema.
 Also a great option for rainy days.

 The Drum museum in Akasuka is an interactive museum with over 100 drums from all over the world on display.
 Get the drumsticks ready and make some noise.
 Here you get the chance to bang a giant Taiko drum or rather some chimes or gongs.
 A great option for rainy days and when visiting nearby Sensoji or Hanayashiki Amusement Park.